MicrosoftDocs/ATADocs/ATPDocs/cas-isp-legacy-protocols.md

     ![Prevent usage of legacy protocols](media/cas-isp-legacy-protocols-2.png)
 1. Take appropriate action on those entities to discover dependencies.
 1. Stop legacy protocol use and eventually, [disable the protocols completely](/archive/blogs/miriamxyra/stop-using-lan-manager-and-ntlmv1).

+    >[!IMPORTANT]
+    >[!INCLUDE [Product long](includes/product-long.md)] doesn't guarantee to catch every instance of legacy protocols, such as NTLMv1.
+So, as with any modifications to your environment, it's recommended to test any changes before pushing them into production.
+Disabling those protocols without testing might cause those legacy apps to break.
+    >
+    >If legacy protocols remain in use, you run the risk of services becoming unavailable.
+If insecure legacy protocols are still in use, in the interest of security it's recommended to chart out a plan to retire or migrate the devices that still require these protocols.

 1. [Drop the MIC 2 & stop using LMv2 Clients](https://www.preempt.com/blog/active-directory-ntlm-attacks/).

 > [!NOTE]